bitsy-ai/django-coturn/README.rst

 Django Coturn
 =====

-Django Coturn is a Django app to support synchronization of django admins/users with Coturn's long-term credential database.
+Django Coturn is a Django app to synchronize django admins/users with Coturn's user database.
 Coturn is an open-source STUN/TURN/ICE server.

 https://github.com/coturn/coturn